Yandex Cloud

 • From collapse limit All interfaces

-As long as the number of elements in the FROM list does not exceed the setting value, the query planner will combine nested queries with the external query.
-You can decrease planning time using smaller values, but your query plan might get less effective.
+As long as the number of elements in the FROM clause does not exceed this setting, the query planner will merge subqueries with the outer query.
+Decreasing this value reduces planning time, but can result in a less efficient query plan.

 • Geqo Management console API